ycoroneos/G.E.R.T/README.md

 GERT programs live inside the `gert/armv7a/programs` directory.
 Each program folder must contain three things: `kernel.go`, `irq.go`, and `userprog.go`.
-Take a look at `programs/hello` to get a feel for the layout.
-GERT programs are Go programs.
+Take a look at `programs/hello` to get a feel for the layout, then look at `programs/gopher` to see how to interface a laser projector.
+Remember that GERT programs are Go programs.
 Besides for the quirky layout and the few constraints listed below, you should go about programming in GERT as you do in Go.